Statistics and Data Analysis 1 2017/2018

 By the end of this curricular unit, the student should be able to:

--Acknowledge, understand and interpret central tendency and dispersion measures;
+-Identify, apply and interpret results from central tendency and dispersion measures;

--Acknowledge, understand and interpret statistical tests of association, simple linear regression and simple logistic regression according to the variables’ scale of measurement;
+-Identify, apply and interpret results from statistical tests of association, simple linear regression and simple logistic regression according to the variables’ scale of measurement;

--Acknowledge and use the IBM SPSS interface to insert data and conduct descriptive statistics, normality distribution, internal consistency, association, simple linear regression and simple logistic regression analyses.
+-Acknowledge and use the IBM SPSS interface to insert data and conduct descriptive statistics, normality distribution, association, simple linear regression and simple logistic regression analyses.

 It doesn't apply.

-Classes will alternate theoretical and practical components to foster the continuous consolidation of the lectured statistical concepts and operations, as well as students’ experiential learning using the IBM SPSS software.
-Whenever possible, theoretical and practical classes will also include the critical analyses of published articles and supervised problem solving.
+Classes will include theoretical and practical components to foster the continuous consolidation of the lectured statistical concepts and operations with practical applications in the IBM SPSS software.
+Whenever possible, theoretical and practical classes will include the critical analyses of published articles and supervised problem solving.
 Specific references will be recommended at each class for students to deepen their study of the lectured contents.
 A continuous evaluation methodology will be used, including two short-tests and a group assignment.

 Body of Work